-- A. The Town of Malden and/or Ecology is authorized to enforce the provisions of this Chapter, the ordinances and resolutions codified in it, and any rules and regulations promulgated there pursuant to the enforcement and penalty provisions of WAC 173-27-270 (Order to cease and desist), 173-27-280 (Civil penalty), and 173-27-290 (Appeal of civil penalty). - B. Enforcement action by Ecology or the Town may be taken whenever a person has violated any provision of the Act or this Master Program.
-The choice of enforcement action and the severity of any penalty should be based on the nature of the violation, the damage or risk to the public or to public resources, and/or the existence or degree of bad faith of the persons subject to the enforcement action. - C. When enforcement is undertaken by the Town, this Program will be enforced by the mechanisms identified in (A) above, in addition to other means and procedures that may be set forth in the Malden Municipal Code, and does not preclude other means of enforcement.
+- A. The City of Palouse and/or Ecology is authorized to enforce the provisions of this Chapter, the ordinances and resolutions codified in it, and any rules and regulations promulgated there pursuant to the enforcement and penalty provisions of WAC 173-27-270, 173-27-280, and 173-27-290. - B. When enforcement is undertaken by the City, this Program shall also be enforced by the means and procedures set forth in the Palouse Municipal Code.